Jeet-Majumdar/rosalind-solutions/README.md

 # rosalind-solutions
-Solutions to the problems on Rosalind
+Solutions to the problems on Rosalind website